Updated: December 12th, 2022 – changed info from Microsoft LUIS to Microsoft Azure Cognitive Services / Conversational Language Understanding.

-The server picks up the message and calls the LUIS language understanding service in the Azure cloud.
-Under the hoods, this is a standard GET request over an encrypted HTTPS connection.
-The URL contains all the necessary parameters: our LUIS app id, the subscription key, as well as the assessment entered by the user.
+The server picks up the message and calls the conversational language understanding service in the Azure cloud.
+Under the hoods, this is a standard POST request over an encrypted HTTPS connection.
+The request contains all the necessary parameters: our app id, the subscription key, as well as the assessment entered by the user.

 Receiving the Results of the Language Understanding Service (5)

-The LUIS artificial intelligence immediately analyzes the text.
+The artificial intelligence service immediately analyzes the text.
 The result is a JSON sent back to our server as the response to the GET request.

 From the complete analysis included in the JSON, we’re only interested in two items: